Montchat/joe-stamp-collection/README.md

 Joe's Stamp Collection App
 ---

-# About Simon
+# About Joe's Stamps

-Stuff about Joe's stamps here '
+Joe has been collecting stamps forever.
+He has a wide variety of expensive and exotic Chinese stamps.